Daddy (1989 film): Cast

+Music

+The music was composed by Rajesh Roshan and the lyrics were by Suraj Sanim.

 Production

 Mahesh Bhatt changed the climax of the film just a day before it was shot.
 Bhatt himself was struggling with alcoholism while shooting this well-received film.

 A theatrical adaptation of Daddy, directed by Dinesh Gautam, was first staged in 2015 with Imran Zahid in the lead role.
 It was a rare Indian production staged at an international theatre festival in Pakistan in 2015, although the staging was delayed because of visa hassles.